byu-cpe/ComputingBootCamp/website/_selfpaced/22_tclvivado.md

 Finally, a hint: anything you do in the GUI in Vivado (with a few exceptions) will put the resulting Tcl command to accomplish that into the Tcl console log.
 So, one way to learn how to do things is to do them graphically and then look to see what the equivalent Tcl commands to accomplish that are.

-Just remember that you usually are in project mode when you create and work with projects from the GUI.
-And, you are in non-project mode when you create designs solely using Tcl commands.
+Just remember that you usually are in `project mode` when you create and work with projects from the GUI.
+And, you are in `non-project mode` when you create designs solely using Tcl commands.
 And, note that the commands for doing certain tasks in project mode are different for non-project mode.
 So you can only take the above paragraph's hint so far in learning Tcl commands.
+At this point, go read up on project and non-project mode in Vivado to understand the differences.

 # Task 3: Write Some Additional Tcl Scripts to Learn More